 Amsterdam: a city best-known for legal prostitution and pot.
-As a potential visitor, you might find yourself wondering: IS there much to do if you’re not part of a British stag party?
+As a potential visitor, you might find yourself wondering: IS there much to do if I’m not part of a British stag party?

 As it turns out, yes!
 There’s so more to this legendary city than just the red light district.
 There are great restaurants, amazing breweries, beautiful parks, unique shops, and excellent coffee shops with actual coffee.

 Here are the best things we did on our 2-and-a-half-day Amsterdam trip, and my suggestions to make your visit even better.

 We chose the Hotel Levell because it was (comparatively) cheaper than other places.
 It’s also a mere 3-minute walk from the nearest metro station.
 Our room was clean and modern, the bathroom was really nice, and we didn’t hear our neighbors.
 Checking in and out was also easy.
 The only downside to this hotel is that the breakfast isn’t included, and it’s really pricey at 12€ per person, per day.
 No breakfast buffet is worth that much, in my opinion.